What is the best process to migrate from version 3.x to version 4.x?

 What is the planned release schedule for future 4.x releases?

-Before upgrading to a newer version of the API we recommend thoroughly reviewing the breaking changes section of all release notes that apply since your last update.
+Before upgrading to a newer version of the API, we recommend thoroughly reviewing the latest breaking changes section of the release notes.
+Please refer to the Breaking changes guide topic for a complete list of breaking changes across all releases of the 4x API.
 Here are our general guidelines for introducing breaking changes:

 - Major breaking changes are phased in over three or more releases.
 An example of this was the switch to WebGL-only rendering.
 The first release offers the functionality as opt-in.
 In the second release the functionality is on by default with an opt-out option.
 Then after the third release the functionality is removed.